 During most years, the full bloom of a flower (called ‘mankai’) is reached one week after the opening of the first blossom (‘kaika’).
 After another week, the blooming peak is usually finished and the blossoms begin falling from the sky.
 Naturally un-ideal conditions such as a rainy/windy season can cut the cherry blossom viewing period even shorter.
 It is important to keep your finger on the pulse of cherry blossom reports if you are planning a trip specifically to view them in a particular area.

-Accordingly, here is the best time to see the cherry flowers in the following cities of Japan:
+Accordingly, here is the best time to see the cherry flowers (Full Bloom) in the following cities of Japan in 2020:

 Bare in mind that these dates are only indicative, meaning that as long as you are in the above cities around the dates we mention, you should be fine! 🙂

 Now that you know when to go to Japan to see the Sakura, let’s curate the best cherry blossom spots city by city.